solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 hindia:
 * -0 dmitrizagidulin: Seems like a very specific use case (a special case of allowing access by group).
+* +0 bblfish: agree with dmitri, but still useful.
+Door should be left open to it, and perhaps wait until the situation arises where people demand it.

 ### Block access to agents
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-blockagents

 * +1 dmitrizagidulin: Seems reasonable.
 * +1 csarven: Wide use re: support healthy community and debate.
 Useful for [ap].
 May [d].
+* +1 bblfish: public [si] [ai]

 ## Validation
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-validation